BUS ACCIDENT LAWYERS IN ATLANTA, GA

 Georgia School Bus Accidents

-In the eyes of the law, children are viewed differently than adults, and are owed a higher duty of care while on or in the vicinity of the bus.
+In the eyes of the law, children are viewed differently than adults and are owed a higher duty of care while on or in the vicinity of a bus.
 School buses, commonly entrusted in the transportation of children, are considered to be “common carriers.”
-They are required to adhere to specific federal and Georgia state regulations, in addition to this heightened duty of care.
+They are required to adhere to specific federal and Georgia state regulations in addition to this heightened duty of care.

 The size and maneuverability of these buses is significantly different from most other vehicles on the road.
 They are therefore subject to strict requirements regarding careful operation and maintenance to ensure the safety of their passengers and others on the road.

-Bus drivers, owners, maintenance workers, and other entities connected to the operation and safety of the bus and its passengers may be liable for damages if the driver is inadequately trained, neglects to pay attention their surroundings, or fails to enforce onboard rules such as seatbelt use or fails to adhere to traffic laws.
+Bus drivers, owners, maintenance workers, and other entities connected to the operation and safety of the bus and its passengers may be liable for damages if the driver is inadequately trained, neglects to pay attention to their surroundings, or fails to enforce onboard rules such as seatbelt use or does not adhere to traffic laws.

 Have you or a loved one been injured in a bus accident?
-If so, you may be entitled to compensation and can claim them through an accident lawsuit.
+If so, you may be entitled to compensation you can claim through an accident lawsuit.
 To learn how an Atlanta bus accident attorney may be able to help, complete our free case review form today.